 Low Water Cut Off(LWCO) Device

 Internal LWCO

-The Custom Comfort boiler is equipped with a factory-installed, pressure-sensing type low water cutoff (LWCO) device.
+The Custom Comfort boiler already has a type of low water cut off (LWCO) device that senses the pressure inside of the product.
 The minimum operating pressure of this device is 7.1psig.